gatsbyjs/rfcs/text/0008--individual-agency-company-pages.md

 Showcase sites ([listed here](https://github.com/gatsbyjs/gatsby/blob/master/docs/sites.yml)) can have multiple Creators.

-**Creators** can either be an Individual, a Digital Agency, or a Company. .
+**Creators** can either be an Individual, a Digital Agency, or a Company.

 Creator has the following fields:
 * an id, in slug format (eg mike-allanson)
 * type -- Individual, a Digital Agency, or a Company.
 We use the word Organization below to refer to either a Digital Agency and Company.
 * a description of them in the third person “Eg, Mike Allanson is a developer living in London"
-* Personal website
+* Personal or organization website
 * GH handle (?)
 * Open for Work [boolean]
 * A photo / logo (depending on Individual / Organization type)
-* Org they are affiliated with (if Individual)
-* People they are affiliated with (if Org)
-* A list of open jobs (if they are Organization type)
+* A list of open jobs
-* A list of all the sites they’ve built.
+* A list of all the sites they’ve built (displayed as thumbnails).
 * A location with:
     * A description (“London, UK”)
     * Lat / lng